christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.5.
 L. Coin depicting Ptolemy XIII Theos Philopator the brother-husband of Cleopatra.
 Compare it to the Rhoemetalces I, king of Bosphorus aka Emperor Augustus (Octavian) coin above.
 R. Coin depicting Archelaus, king of Caesarea, Cappadocia (modern-day Kayseri, Turkey).
 Archelaus of Cappadocia was married to  Pythodorida of Pontus (Cleopatra/Dynamis).
 Polemon Pythodoros (Julius Caesar/Asander) was also married to Pythodorida of Pontus.

 ![Fig.1.6](/images/HerodPhilip.jpg){:width="400px"}\
 Fig. 1.6.
 Coin depicting Herod Philip son of King Herod (Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator).
+The temple on the reverse side of the coin also appears on coins of Juba II and Simon bar Kokhba indicating that they all held the same office.

 ![Fig.1.7](/images/AspurgusTiberius.jpg){:width="400px"}\
 Fig. 1.7.
 L. Tiberius Julius Aspurgus I, king of Bosphorus.
 R. Emperor Tiberius Caesar Augustus.